blubberbo/Covid19BayArea/README.md

 ## About

-The above graphs show data about COVID-19 in the Bay Area.
-My wife wanted a way to track the following data but only for specific counties.
+The above graphs show data about COVID-19 in certain Bay Area counties (see below).
-After looking around on the internet, I only found places that graphed data based on all of CA (separated by county) but did not allow you to group the county data.
-In this case, data from the following counties are included and summed:
+The data is summed in the first graphs and calculated delta ("New") graphs showing the rate of change of the summative graphs are provided afterwards.
+On the delta graphs, a trendline has been drawn showing the seven day average values to provide a more consistent represatation of the trend and counteracting the sporadic data availability on weekends.
+Optionally, you can also compare all Bar Area data with statewide data for all of California using the button at the top.
+Bay Area counties are defined here as:

 - Alameda
 - Contra Costa